 Thanks for heading over to our team page.
 We’re glad you’re interested in us enough to find out who we are.
 We know that every connection with our neighbors not only helps us do our jobs better, but also helps us learn new ways to better our community.

-A little bit about the team.
-We are a group of journalists, community leaders, volunteers, and subscribers who believe that local news ecosystems are broken and failing communities all over and this community.
+A little bit about the team: We are a group of journalists, community leaders, volunteers and subscribers who believe that local news ecosystems are broken and not serving everyone well.
 We can’t accept that, so together we are creating the kind of local news organization that our community deserves and needs.
-We are passionate about the profession of journalism and committed to understanding and employing the best practices available to us.
+We are passionate about the profession of journalism and committed to understanding and building a local news ecosystem that works.

 We are committed to an equitable workplace, because we know we can’t uphold our values in our journalism and community if we can’t do it in our own office with our own team.
-Without any more fanfare, here’s our team:
+Here’s more about who we are.

-My goal as Editor-in-Chief at Charlottesville Tomorrow is to help my neighbors feel pride and ownership over our local news.
+My goal as the leader of Charlottesville Tomorrow is to help my neighbors feel pride and ownership over our local news.
 I want to help build a local newsroom that follows the issues that matter to our diverse communities, and also includes more of our perspectives.
 Enough about me, I’d love to know more about you.
 Let’s find a time to talk.

 Managing Editor, Health and Safety Reporter